This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Like many other places in the world where tourism-related businesses make up around 80% of the economy, the COVID-19 crisis has magnified the struggle of the already impoverished people of Bali.
-Which is why our contribution is needed now more than ever!
+This is why our contribution is needed now more than ever!

-When Bali closed its schools and shutdown for tourism in April, it was devastating for the children in the slums.
+When Bali closed its schools and shut down for tourism in April, it was devastating for the children in the slums.
 Most of their parents lost their precious jobs cleaning hotels and the airport, with no financial aid to fall back on.
 Many were only making around $6 a day, to begin with, and as a result, they have no savings.

 Se dette innlegget på Instagram

 Above you can see Kadek and her family in their home.
 Her father, a builder on luxury hotel sites, has had a stroke.
 He earned only $8 a day working 10 hours, so understandably he has no savings.
 Her mother, a hotel cleaner, earns $5 a day but is employed only 2 days per week now due to COVID.
 They can barely make rent on their shack that’s already in horrible condition and has little to nothing left for food and other supplies.
 Information from Bali Street Mums Instagram account.

 Unfortunately, this family is just one of many who were struggling before the pandemic and now barely get by.
 But luckily there are some amazing humans working hard to make a difference!